chengzegang/chengzegang/README.md

-## Hi there, My name is Zegang Cheng, and you can call me Hooley (no why) 👋
+## Hi there, my name is Zegang Cheng, if dat's hard for ya to pronunce then call me Hooley (no why) 👋

 ### I'm am currently and maybe always working on Deep Learning things.